What Causes a Popcorn Ceiling To Crack, Peel, Bubble or Fall Off?

 High moisture areas of your house like kitchens and bathrooms can create problems for your ceilings.
 Although popcorn ceilings are seldom installed in these rooms, moisture from hot showers, dishwashers, or cooking may travel to other rooms and cause water damage.

 One way to prevent this is to install fans and vent systems.
 It’s important to properly air out high-moisture rooms to allow your popcorn ceilings to last a long time.

 Also see: What is Under Your Popcorn Ceiling?

 If there is a leak in your upstairs neighbor’s bathroom, it could be a serious problem for your ceiling.
 Once there is a lot of water accumulation throughout your ceiling, the popcorn ceiling spray will start to fall off.

 This can be a serious problem if the leak isn’t caught right away.
-You can save the majority of your ceiling if you can identify where the leak is coming from and stop it from spreading further.
+You can save the majority of your ceiling if you can identify where the leak is coming from (hopefully not around a stud) and stop it from spreading further.
 If there is extensive damage, it might be necessary to completely remove the popcorn ceiling and replace the drywall.